 US quantitative investing pioneer Dimensional Fund Advisors has listed two of its systematic active exchange traded funds (ETFs) in London.

-The Dimensional Global Core Equity and Global Targeted Value Ucits ETFs will have sterling and dollar share classes on the London Stock Exchange and euro shares listed on Xetra.
+The Dimensional Global Core Equity and Global Targeted Value Ucits ETFs will have sterling and dollar share classes on the London Stock Exchange and euro shares listed on Xetra in Germany.

 The global value fund (sterling ticker DPGT) is seeking to best the MSCI World SMID Value index on an ongoing annual charge of 0.44%.